5 Understanding the Features

 We can also look at the contribution of a feature to the model’s explanatory power, namely through its predictions.
 To start our discussion, we don’t want to lean too heavily on the phrase feature importance yet, because as we’ll see later, trying to rank features by an importance metric is difficult at best, and a misguided endeavor at worst.
 We can however look at the feature contribution to the model’s predictions, and we can come to a conclusion about whether we think a feature is practically important, but just we need to be careful about how we do it.

-Truly understanding feature contribution is a bit more complicated than just looking at the coefficient if using any model that isn’t a linear regression, and there are many ways to go about it.
+Truly understanding feature contribution is a bit more complicated than just looking at the coefficient if we’re using any model that isn’t a linear regression, and there are many ways to go about it.
 We know we can’t compare raw coefficients across features, because they are on different scales.
 But even when we put them on the same scale, it may be very easy for some features to move, e.g., one standard deviation, and very hard for others.
 Binary features can only be on or off, while numeric features can move around more, but numeric features may also be highly skewed.
 We also can’t use statistical significance based on p-values, because they reflect sample size as much or more than effect size.

 So what are we to do?
 What you need to know to get started looking at a feature’s contribution includes the following: